Lilach Cohen Shilo portfolio logo

 Research Earns the Right to Simplify

-15 interviews gave me permission to cut complexity.
-Without evidence, stakeholders see every feature as essential.
-With it, you can prioritize ruthlessly and defend every removal.
+15 interviews gave me the evidence to cut complexity and make focused decisions.
+Without that foundation, every feature looks essential.
+With it, you can prioritize deliberately and explain every trade-off.

 Brand Identity Is a Cognitive Tool